Carnival!: International

 The West End production of Carnival opened at the Lyric Theatre in February 1963; this production – which had premiered at the Grand Theatre in Leeds November 22, 1962 and also played at the King's Theatre in Glasgow opening there December 12, 1962 – featured Gower Champion's staging for the Broadway production recreated by Lucia Victor and Doria Avila.
 James Mitchell reprised his Broadway role as Marco co-starring with Michael Maurel, Shirley Sands, Sally Logan as Lili, Bob Harris and Francis de Wolff.
 This cast recorded a cast album before the production had actually opened on the West End, where it would only play for 34 performances.

 The Australian production of Carnival opened in Sydney in September 1962.
 It starred Patricia Moore, who had played Eliza Doolittle in the second cast of My Fair Lady.
-The male lead was played by Kevin Colson who was a Channel 9 news reader.
+The male lead was played by Kevin Colson, an actor who was also a Channel 9 news reader.
 Jill Perryman played Rosalie.